DiUS/pact-workshop-jvm/README.md

 BUILD FAILED
 ```

 The test has failed for 2 reasons.
 Firstly, the count field has a different value to what was expected by the consumer.
-Secondly, and more importantly, the consumer was expecting a date field.
+Secondly, and more importantly, the consumer was expecting a `date` field while the provider generates a `validDate`
+field.
+Also, the date formats are different.